Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Final Thoughts

-Each of the tips that we have given above are applicable to all types of car, but especially to high-performance cars.
-If you have never driven one before, it can be very daunting to get in the driver’s seat.
+If you have never driven one before, it can be very daunting to get in the driver’s seat of a high performance car.
 You will have a lot more power beneath your feet, and you will be surprised at how many other differences there are between that and your normal car.